Geocortex Workflow Help

 Anyone can build a workflow, without writing any code.
 This tutorial shows you how to build a simple workflow that displays a message to the end user.
 Once you have built the workflow, you will run the workflow in the built-in test environment, the Sandbox.

 This tutorial is intended to get you started building and running workflows quickly.
 The tutorial skips some of the steps that you will follow when creating production workflows, like sharing workflows and configuring host applications to run workflows.
-The complete steps are given in Create Workflows.
+The complete steps are given in End-to-End Tutorial.

 Geocortex Workflow can run in two environments—in the cloud or on premises.
 To do this tutorial, you must have access to one of these environments.